kris-geyer/pegLog/README.md

 Serverless location logging app that securely stores location data.
 Primarily developed to assist with psychological research and behavioural science more generally.

 # bugs
-Known issues when logging location data when running Android 8.1.
+Known issues when logging location data via  Android 8.1.
 Issues affect many applications of this nature.
-Running on android version 8.0.0 and 9.0.0 remain fine.
+Running on Android version 8.0.0 and 9.0.0 remain fine.
 Fix pending.

 # customisation
 Which location data source (GPS, Wi-Fi, etc.) is used by default, and the frequency of